TenjinInc/ghostwriter/README.md

 # Ghostwriter

-Ghostwriter rewrites HTML as plain text while preserving as much legibility and functionality as possible.
+A ruby gem that converts HTML to plain text, preserving as much legibility and functionality as possible.

 It's sort of like a reverse-markdown or a very, very simple screen reader.